AwesomeIndia/Awesome-Telegram-India/README.md

 > A curated list of awesome Telegram channels and groups related to India.

-If you want to contribute to this list (please do), send me a pull request or fill a form here.
+If you want to contribute to this list (please do), send me a pull request or fill a simple form [here](https://forms.gle/9Z16byk2AAU7obYQA).

 ## Contents
 - [Tech](#Tech)